-To keep you as current as possible with all that's going on at camp, we will regularly update our website, www.campwalt.com and the Campanion app.
-Updates will include each day's Walt Street Journal (our daily newspaper) and announcements of special events, trips, and pictures.
+To keep you posted with all that's going on at camp, we will regularly update our website, campwalt.com and the Campanion app.
+Updates will include the Walt Street Journal (our daily newspaper) and announcements of special events, trips, and photos.